Batman: Arkham City Accessibility Report

 Similar Games With More Accessibility Features for Navigation

-If you want to play Batman: Arkham City, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:
+If you want to play Batman: Arkham City, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

 Batman: Arkham City has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.